 This method will accept in-band and out-of-band discovery information from remote peers only.
 HBAs in the local server will not be displayed in the Discover Setup dialog box.
 Out-of-band discovery can still be performed using the local server.
-The peer file also needs to be updated for peers not discovered via the broadcast method.
+The peer file also needs to be updated for peers not discovered through the broadcast method.

-1. Navigate to \$\Program Files\SANavigator3.1\resources\Server and edit the

-Deployment.Properties

-- 2. Comment out Set 1 and Set 3 and enable Set 2 - Set 1
+- Navigate to \$\Program Files\SANavigator3.1\resources\Server and edit the file Deployment.Properties. - 2.
+Comment out Set 1 and Set 3 and enable Set 2, as the following examples show: - Set 1